RESEARCH STARTER

 Renewable Energy

-A significant share of Spain’s electricity is generated by renewable sources, and in 2022, this generation will supply approximately 42.5 percent of the country’s electricity.
+A significant share of Spain’s electricity is generated by renewable sources, and in 2023, this generation supplied approximately 51.65 percent of the country’s electricity.
 Wind and hydropower made up the majority of that production.
-Hydropower produced approximately 18.5 percent of total renewable electricity production in 2022 and is an important element in providing storage capacity via pump-hydro technology.
-Wind power’s share of overall energy generation was about 52.5 percent in 2022.
-On very windy days, wind power can peak at more than half the national power consumption.
-Some autonomous regions in the country, such as Castile, León, and Galicia, lead Europe in the use of renewable energy technology.
+Hydropower produced approximately 8.5 percent of total renewable electricity production in 2023 and was an important element in providing storage capacity via pump-hydro technology.
+Wind power’s share of overall energy generation was about 23.6 percent in 2023, according to the World Factbook in 2025.
+On blustery days, wind power can peak at more than half the national power consumption.
+Solar power accounted for 17.3 percent of Spain's electricity generation in 2023, while biomass and waste accounted for 2.2 percent.

 Spain’s renewable energy industry has been the beneficiary of government support programs introduced in 1997 through the Electric Power Act and periodic revisions via royal decrees.
 The country’s policies included one of the world’s most aggressive Feed-in Tariff (FIT) programs, low-interest loans and direct financial support, fuel tax exemptions applied to biofuels, and supportive enabling legislation, such as a new technical buildings code obliging new buildings and renovations to meet between 30 and 70 percent of domestic hot water demand with solar thermal energy.